ndgigliotti/afterthoughts/README.md

 ## Features

 * Efficiently derive n-gram embeddings from state-of-the-art transformer models
+* Dynamically fit PCA to reduce the dimensionality of the embeddings
 * Easily embed queries or other strings in the same space as the n-grams
 * Uses the `transformers` library for easy integration with the Hugging Face model hub
 * Built in support for automatic mixed precision (AMP)